AFM-SPM/TopoStats/docs/advanced/classes.md

 ## Hierarchical Structure

-The top-level object is always `TopoStats` class, the remaining objects are nested within.
+The top-level object is always the `TopoStats` class, the remaining objects are nested within.
 This nesting structure is retained when writing to `.topostats` a custom [HDF5][hdf5] format.
 The Python tool [h5glance][h5glance] can be used to show the nested structure.